- Vibrant Human Quality of Life

 Oregon State University Human Dimensions Lab

 Data are collected every two years via paper survey and online response option to a random sample of Puget Sound households.
 The population is a clustered random sample of Puget Sound residents across 12 counties, with an initial sample of 9,000.
-Due to undeliverable addresses, the total sample reached was less than 9,000.
-In 2022, the response rate was 20.8 percent, with a total of 1,271 responses.
-In 2020, the response rate was 25 percent for a total of 1,843 respondents.
-In 2018, the first iteration of the survey, the response rate was 28 percent for a total of 2,323 individual responses.
+Due to undeliverable addresses, the total sample reached is always less than 9,000.

 The sense of place indicator is based on one question in the survey that asks respondents to rate their perceived agreement with seven statements representing different aspects of how the Puget Sound environment can contribute to their identity, pride, and attachment to place.
 These responses are then combined to form an index of sense of place.

-For more information on the survey, see Appendix A. Detailed Methodology and Appendix B. 2022 Survey Instrument in the 2022 Summary Report.
+For more information on the survey, see Appendix A. Detailed Methodology and Appendix B. 2024 Survey Instrument in the 2024 Summary Report.

 The Sense of Place Index is made up of seven statements addressing attachment to Puget Sound as a place, Puget Sound contributing to one’s identity, and feeling pride in being from Puget Sound.